 Diagnosing the Source of the Problem

-Before jumping to plumbing repairs, you need to diagnose where the water pressure issue is coming from.
+Before jumping straight to professional plumbing repairs, you can try some fixes at home to diagnose where the water pressure issue is coming from.
 Here are some basic steps you can follow to help narrow down where the problem is coming from:

 Check Individual Fixtures